labgem/PPanGGOLiN/README.rst

 Issues, Questions, Remarks
 ==========================

 If you have any question or issue with installing, using or understanding PPanGGOLiN, please do not hesitate to post an issue !
-We cannot correct bugs if we do not know about it, and will try to help you the best we can.
+We cannot correct bugs if we do not know about them, and will try to help you the best we can.

 Citation